Underground-Railroad/magnificentMammals/brainDump/ponderings/traumaInformedSocialDesign.md

 ### T O O L I N G
 + tech used = map out
-+ what has permissions that need to br granted?
++ what technology has permissions that need to br granted to others? are there variations to the
 + who has the "power" to decentralize this "power"?

 ### D I S C O R D